codeoneline/cross2way-robot/readme.md

 node v12.18.3

-.env.dev is owner testnet environment file
+.env.dev is our testnet environment file

 .env.production is our mainnet environment file